What tattoo artists wish clients knew about their trade

 If you own or work at the only tattoo studio in town, then you’re lucky.
 In some cases, when there is a high concentration of tattoo artists who have similar tattooing styles and designs, they have to compete with one another.
 And sure, having a prestigious artist rent a chair in your salon is great for business, but once they leave, it’s back to the drawing board.
 It’s also important that tattoo artists form bonds with clients – customers not only want their tattoos to be unique, but also to have a memorable time getting them done.
 Clients who feel a bond with their tattooist will gladly help to promote their work.

 The fact is, every review counts!
-With Versum, review requests are sent to customers after they’ve paid, which increases the number of customer feedback, resulting in more clients and better reach.
+With Versum tattoo software, review requests are sent to customers after they’ve paid, which increases the number of customer feedback, resulting in more clients and better reach.
 These reviews appear on your online booking page, but can also be shared on your social media fan pages.
 Additionally, the system has a built-in Loyalty Program, which can be utilised to reward clients with points for their referrals.
 With the points they’ve earned, customers can pick up prizes from your studio!

 All of the health hazards